matrix-org/matrix-authentication-service/docs/topics/authorization.md

 ## OAuth 2.0 sessions

 Modern clients are expected to use OAuth 2.0 to authenticate with the homeserver.
-In OAuth 2.0/OIDC, there are multiple way to start an OAuth 2.0 session called grants.
+In OAuth 2.0/OIDC, there are multiple ways to start an OAuth 2.0 session called grants.

 An OAuth 2.0 session has three important properties: